Christopher Pyle: Academics

-In 1973, Pyle taught at the John Jay College of Criminal Justice through 1976.
-He retired from Holyoke in 2020.
+Pyle taught at the John Jay College of Criminal Justice from 1973 to 1976.

-Pyle first joined Mount Holyoke College in the 1970s.
-He has taught constitutional law, constitutional history, civil liberties, American politics, American political thought, and American bureaucratic politics; he chaired Mount Holyoke's programs in American Studies and Complex Organizations and the Department of Politics (2011-2012).
+Pyle joined the faculty of Mount Holyoke College in 1976.
+He taught constitutional law, constitutional history, civil liberties, American politics, American political thought, and American bureaucratic politics; he chaired Mount Holyoke's programs in American Studies and Complex Organizations and the Department of Politics (2011-2012).
+He retired from Mount Holyoke in 2020.

 Pyle has taught politics to intelligence agents in the army; to policemen at the John Jay College of Criminal Justice; undergraduates at University College, Dublin; law students at Harvard University, and graduate students at Universidad Complutense de Madrid.

 Private life

 Pyle is a member of the board of directors of the ACLU of Massachusetts.

-In 2004, Pyle was elected chairman of the board of the Petra Foundation, a national organization that recognizes and assists “unsung heroes” who make extraordinary contributions to social justice.
+In 2004, Pyle was elected chairman of the board of the Petra Foundation, a national organization that recognizes and assists "unsung heroes" who make extraordinary contributions to social justice.
 He also chaired its awards committee.